Thomas Parr (MP for Westmorland)

 Sir Thomas Parr (1407 – November 1461 or 24 November 1464) was an English landowner and elected Member of Parliament six times between 1435 and 1459.
-He was great-grandfather of Queen Catherine Parr, the sixth wife of King Henry VIII.
+He was great-grandfather of Queen Katherine Parr, the sixth wife of King Henry VIII.

 Ancestry

 The Parr family originally came from Parr, Lancashire.
 Sir Thomas's grandfather, Sir William de Parre (died 1405), son of Sir John de Parre, lord of Parr; married, in 1383, Elizabeth, daughter of John de Ros, and granddaughter and heiress of Sir Thomas de Ros, Baron of Kendal.